 Never has the Danish term Hygge been more relevant as the weather turns colder by the day and our need to hunker down and embrace cosy jumpers and woolly blankets increases.
 Hygge also covers the need of shelter and have the feeling of safety.
 This has been all to evident for us as the beach hut was broken into again – twice in as many weeks.

 Getting upset and worrying about stuff like this is a waste of energy and is best dealt with by just getting on with it.
 So we did.
 We have to take the beach hut down for a few months over the winter as the tides come up too high and could batter the hut or even worse, wash it away!
 So we usually store this over the winter but to keep our spirits up we are going to put it up in our garden which is a short walk away from it’s usual spot on the beach.

 Clever hey?
 I can have lots of firepit cooking, very late nights and we might even sleep in it!
 I’m even planning to have our Christmas dinner in there.
 This last idea hasn’t been fully embraced by our boys whose idea of Hygge involves electronic games and teeth tingling loud music.

-- Delicious as part of a seasonal spiced Martini.
+Delicious as part of a spice martini cocktail.